 Intermittent fasting ditches the idea of waking and eating because our species did not have that luxury as we evolved.

 Before the advent of the refrigerator, we had to scour or work to find food.
 This led to our bodies being equipped in such a way that breakfast is not only unnecessary but detrimental to our overall well being.

 Examine your current eating habits and determine how many calories you are consuming before noon.
 Are you eating breakfast, having a sugar-packed coffee, and a snack before midday?

 This behavior, which has probably been ingrained in you since childhood, is setting you back every single day.

 The most popular diet fads are usually ones that get you to lose a lot of weight fast.
 They also prescribe that you don’t change how you eat, but what you eat alone.

 Here are a few examples of some popular diets:

-Atkins diet– For more than 30 years, Dr. Atkins set forth that avoiding carbohydrates at all cost will lead to weight loss.
+Atkins diet-(The Atkins website) For more than 30 years, Dr. Atkins set forth that avoiding carbohydrates at all cost will lead to weight loss.
 While in the short term your body will shed some weight, this type of diet is not very sustainable.
 Nowadays, the Atkins diet is a way of selling you high priced, low carb meals and snacks.

 The way I see it, restricting food groups works in the short term because you are ultimately limiting your caloric intake.

-Restricting carbohydrates works short term, but over long stretches of time, your body will adapt to your new style of eating, making further weight loss much more difficult.
+Restricting carbohydrates (Article on misleading low carb diets)works short term, but over long stretches of time, your body will adapt to your new style of eating, making further weight loss much more difficult.
 Everything will always come back to calories in the long term.